Rack of Lamb with Figs Recipe

 - 2. Remove to a serving platter; cover loosely with foil.
 Add 1 cup water to roasting pan; stir to loosen browned bits from pan.
 Using a fine sieve, strain mixture; set drippings aside.

-- 3. In a small saucepan, saute onion in oil until tender.
-Add garlic; cook 1 minute longer.
+- 3. In a small saucepan, saute onion and garlic in oil until tender.
 Stir in cornstarch until blended; gradually add the wine, drippings, figs, pepper and remaining salt.
 Bring to a boil.
-Reduce heat to medium-low; cook, uncovered, until figs are tender and sauce is thickened, about 10 minutes, stirring occasionally.
+Reduce heat to medium-low; cook, uncovered, until figs are tender and sauce is thickened, about 10 minutes.

 - 4. Sprinkle walnuts over lamb; serve with fig sauce.
 Yield: 6-8 servings.